thisisobate/kyverno-website/src/content/docs/policies/flux/verify-git-repositories/verify-git-repositories.md

 ---
-title: "Verify Git Repositories"
+title: 'Verify Git Repositories'
 category: Flux
 version:
 subject: GitRepository
-policyType: "validate"
+policyType: 'validate'
 description: >
   Ensures that Git repositories used for Flux deployments in a cluster originate from a specific, trusted organization.
 Prevents the use of untrusted or potentially risky Git repositories.
 Protects the integrity and security of Flux deployments.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//flux/verify-git-repositories/verify-git-repositories.yaml" target="-blank">/flux/verify-git-repositories/verify-git-repositories.yaml</a>

 ```yaml